asmfish/game-find-your-hat-nodejs-challenge-project/README.md

+## Project goals
-In this project, you’ll be building an interactive terminal game.
+The goal is to build an interactive terminal game.
 The scenario is that the player has lost their hat in a field full of holes, and they must navigate back to it without falling down one of the holes or stepping outside of the field.

+## Possible extensions
-If you’d like to extend your project past our requirements, here are a few ideas:
+If you’d like to extend your project past basic requirements, here are a few ideas:

 1. Have the character start on a random location that’s not the upper-left corner.
 2. Create a “hard mode” where one or more holes are added after certain turns.